MicrosoftDocs/cpp-docs/docs/mfc/windows-sockets-using-class-casyncsocket.md

    If the socket is a server, set the socket to begin listening (with [`CAsyncSocket::Listen`](../mfc/reference/casyncsocket-class.md#listen)) for connect attempts from a client.
 Upon receiving a connection request, accept it with [`CAsyncSocket::Accept`](../mfc/reference/casyncsocket-class.md#accept).

-   After accepting a connection, you can perform such tasks as validating passwords.
+   After accepting a connection, you can do tasks like validating passwords.

     > [!NOTE]
     >  The `Accept` member function takes a reference to a new, empty `CSocket` object as its parameter.
 You must construct this object before you call `Accept`.
 If this socket object goes out of scope, the connection closes.
-Do not call `Create` for this new socket object.
+Don't call `Create` for this new socket object.
 For an example, see the article [Windows Sockets: Sequence of Operations](../mfc/windows-sockets-sequence-of-operations.md).

 1. Carry out communications with other sockets by calling the `CAsyncSocket` object's member functions that encapsulate the Windows Sockets API functions.